Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

+Similar to the aforementioned work in \cite{trouchkine2019fault}, Maj\'{e}ric et al.~\cite{majeric2016electromagnetic} (2016) showed how EM side-channels could expedite EMFI parameter setting against an AES implementation aboard the security co-processor of an IoT SoC.
+The EMFI location was set using EM emissions corresponding to particular Hamming weights during intermediate AES operations.
+The ninth AES round was successfully faulted at a rate of 0.03\% after which faulty ciphertexts could be used for key recovery using the Piret and Quisquater~\cite{piret2003differential} DFA.
+Unfortunately, the identities of the SoC and its co-processor are not disclosed.

+Liao and Gebotys~\cite{liao2019methodology} (2019) combined EMFIs and overclocking for disrupting the pre-fetch stage of an 8-bit MCU (Microchip PIC16F687).
+After performing backside decapsulation, the authors caused instruction replacement errors by inducing bit-level opcode faults within several test programs.
+An exclusive-or (\texttt{xorwf}) and move-literal (\texttt{movlw}) instruction were particularly vulnerable, which could be replaced with alternatives---e.g.\ \texttt{goto}, inclusive-or (\texttt{iorwf}) and bit-clear (\texttt{bcf})---with a frequency of 1.8\%--98.7\%.
+A key recovery attack was then shown against a reference AES software implementation requiring 222 EM pulses and 5.3 plaintexts on average.
+It is mentioned that \texttt{goto} instruction replacement errors may be used bypass boot-time authentication checks, but a concrete attack was not presented.

-Also on an ARM Cortex-M3, Moro et al.~\cite{moro2013electromagnetic} (2013) describe instruction and data corruption vulnerabilities by targeting the device's data and instruction buses.
-EMFIs are performed that: (1) modify the values of \texttt{LDR} instructions to alter data flow, (2) generate hardware exceptions to alter control flow, (3) replace \texttt{STR} instructions, and (4) modify processor registers.
-Empirical analyses of the effect of EM pulse amplitude on the number and relative frequency of bitset faults on data fetched from flash memory are presented.
-No attacks are demonstrated against cryptographic implementations or security systems.
+Other than examining cryptographic implementations, several works have applied EMFIs to trigger general instruction and data corruption faults.
+Moro et al.~\cite{moro2013electromagnetic} (2013) discovered instruction and data corruption vulnerabilities by targeting the data and instruction buses on an ARM Cortex-M3.
+EMFIs were used to: 1), modify the values of \texttt{ldr} instructions to alter data flow; 2), generate hardware exceptions to modify control flow; 3), replace memory store (\texttt{str}) instructions; and 4), modify CPU registers.
+Experimental results explored the effect of EMFI pulse amplitudes on the number and relative frequency of bit faults on data fetches from flash memory.

-Riviere et al.~\cite{riviere2015high} (2015) demonstrated an EMFI on the instruction cache of an ARM Cortex-M4.
-The authors demonstrate an EMFI with 96\% success rate that targets the update of the target processor's prefetch queue buffer.
-Using custom assembly programs, four instructions could be skipped and the following four could be replayed.
-Like \cite{moro2013electromagnetic}, no attacks are demonstrated against actual cryptographic or security systems.
-However, it is discussed that the fault model may be applied to CRT-based RSA, AES, and providing privilege escalation on ARMv7-M architectures.
+In a similar vein, Riviere et al.~\cite{riviere2015high} (2015) interrogated the instruction cache of an ARM Cortex-M4 by targeting an EMFI during the updating of the CPU's pre-fetch queue buffer with 96\% success.
+Using custom assembly programs, four instructions could be skipped while the subsequent four instruction could be replayed.
+No security-critical systems were compromised, but the authors posit that the fault model could be used against CRT-based RSA, AES, and for privilege escalation on ARMv7-M targets.